 There is a HUGE amount of misinformation about copyrights floating around the crafters and artistic communities, and why we have copyrights.
 In Article 1, Section 8, of the U.S. Constitution, congress is empowered “to promote the progress of Science and Useful Arts, by securing for limited Times to Authors and Inventors, the exclusive Right to their respective Writings and Discoveries.”
 To understand U.S. Copyright law, it helps to understand their purpose, as presented in our Constitution.
 It isn’t about promoting the individual artists and poets.
 It is about promoting progress, by limiting rights to ONLY creators of certain works, for a limited time something that is in our society’s best interest (even though that limit is 70 years past death of the original artist)!
 Progress is a GOOD thing, remember?

 It is also helpful to understand exactly what can (and cannot) be copyrighted.
 According to the U.S. copyright website: “Copyright does not protect ideas, concepts, systems, or methods of doing something.
 You may express your ideas in writing or drawings and claim copyright in your description, but be aware that copyright will not protect the idea itself as revealed in your written or artistic work.”
 To be more precise, Section 102(b) of the U.S. Copyright Act states: “In no case does copyright protection for an original work of authorship extend to any idea, procedure, process, system, method of operation, concept, principle, or discovery, regardless of the form in which it is described, explained, illustrated, or embodied in such work.”
-In plain English: Your words and your pictures are your own, and click here for info no one has the right to censor your own expression of an idea, but a craft item, tool, or procedure is next NOT copyrightable!
+In plain English: Your words and your pictures are your own, and click for info no one has the right to censor your own expression of an idea, but a craft item, tool, or procedure is popular dating sites in california NOT copyrightable!

 There is plenty, and I mean PLENTY of circulars and other helpful information about copyrights HERE.
 I strongly encourage you (especially if you are a designer who writes and illustrates tutorials) to familiarize yourself with as much copyright knowledge as you can squeeze into your brain.